 For more information on these rights, call the Victim/Witness Advocate.

 The person who abused me is in jail, but not for a crime against me.
-I am afraid of him.
-How can I find out when he is getting out of jail?
+I am afraid of this person.
+How can I find out when they are getting out of jail?

-There is a form that you can use to find out when the abuser is getting out of jail, even if he is in jail because of a crime against someone else.
-The form is called an
+There is a form that you can use to find out when the abusive person is getting out of jail, even if they are in jail because of a crime against someone else.
+Register to receive notifications about an offender.